BrandonSpiteri/Black76-RestAPI/README.md

 </p>

 <p align="center" width="100%">
-    Figure 10.
-A POST request for with the missing volatility rate
+    Figure 9.
+A POST request for an option with the missing volatility rate

 </p>